-Portable Generator Comparison Charts & Generator Buying Guide
+Portable Generator Comparison Chart 2024: Generator Buying Guide

 Benefits of Portable Generator Comparison

 The high-end is useful in hooking up to your home’s power during a power outage and will run almost everything you’ll need including your sensitive electronics.
-But these are a real investment at $1000 and above.
+But these are real investments at $1000 and above.
 So my categories are described as:

 Low-range – up to 3000 running watt generators